-NAACL HLT provides this description in LATEX2e (naaclhlt2009.tex) PDF format (naaclhlt2009.pdf), along with the LATEX2e style file used to format it (naaclhlt2009.sty) and an ACL liography style (naaclhlt2009.bst).
-These files all available are http://www.naaclhlt2009.org. crosoft Word template file (naaclhlt2009.dot) is also available at the same URL.
-We strongly recommend the use of these style files, which have been appropriately tailored for the NAACL HLT 2009 proceedings.
+HLT provides this description in NAACL LATEX2e (naaclhlt2012.tex) and PDF format (naaclhlt2012.pdf), along with the LATEX2e style file used to format it (naaclhlt2012.sty) and an ACL bibliography style (naaclhlt2012.bst).
+These files are all available at http://naaclhlt2012.org.
+Microsoft Word template А file (naaclhlt2012.dot) is also available at the same URL.
+We strongly recommend the use of these style files, which have been appropriately tailored for the NAACL HLT 2012 proceedings.